 - 1 Tablespoon milk , or more if needed

-- a couple drops of electric pink gel paste food color*
+- 2 drops electric pink gel paste food color*

 - sprinkles, as needed